 It’s best to be polite but noncommittal in an interview with the hospital records department or insurance provider.

-Hiring an attorney is a great way to defer these issues.
+Hiring a personal injury attorney is a great way to defer these issues.

 You won’t always feel equipped to make judgment calls on some of the key pieces of establishing if medical malpractice has occurred.
 You can be certain that you or a loved one has faced an injury and should reach out for help.